White woman in striped shirt with finger to lip, outlined in white and yellow

 Related: 10 Things You Should Do on Every Campus Visit

-Remember that campus visits are the best way to get a feel of the colleges you want to apply to.
-The visit should be informational, but also remember to have fun.
-College is a big decision and you need to make sure you have all the information you need.
-Campus visits are probably the best part of the college application process too, so be sure to enjoy them!
+Remember that campus visits are the best way to get a feel for the colleges you want to apply to.
+The visit should be informational but also remember to have fun.
+College is a big decision, and you have to make sure to get all the information you need.
+Campus visits are probably the most fun part of the college admission process too, so be sure to enjoy them!

-Find all the schools you'll want to visit using our College Search tool.
+Find all the colleges and universities you want to add to your campus visit plans using our College Search tool.

 Like what you’re reading?